DIAGNijmegen/unicorn_eval/README.md

 ### Implementation requirements for contributing a new adaptor
 - Your adaptor method must be implemented as a standalone function, following the baseline template [`base.py`](src/unicorn_eval/adaptors/base.py)
 - It must complete within the allowed time limit of 1h
-- Adaptors must be designed to run on CPU
 - Submissions will be evaluated for correctness, efficiency, and compliance with the [challenge policies](https://unicorn.grand-challenge.org/requirements-and-guidelines/)
 - 🚨 Important: Pre-trained adaptors are not allowed!
 Be original — you can use the few-shots, for example, for fitting or training your adaptor, but don’t rely on pre-trained solutions